armadaproject/armada/client/python/README.md

 # Armada Python client

-The python client wraps the gRPC api from events.proto and submit.proto.
+Python client wrapping the gRPC services defined in `submit.proto` and `events.proto`; allows for

+- submitting, cancelling, and reprioritising jobs, and
+- watching for job events.

 We expose the public rpc calls from submit.proto and event.proto.